API Reference

 A dict with the loaded settings.

-typed_settings.loaders.clean_settings(settings: Dict[str, Any | Dict[str, Any | SettingsDict]], options: Tuple[OptionInfo, ...], source: Any) Dict[str, Any | Dict[str, Any | SettingsDict]][source]#
+typed_settings.loaders.clean_settings(settings: dict[str, Any | dict[str, Any | SettingsDict]], options: tuple[OptionInfo, ...], source: Any) dict[str, Any | dict[str, Any | SettingsDict]][source]

 Recursively check settings for invalid entries and raise an error.